 Postdoctoral Fellows - Molecular Mechanisms of Parkinson’s Disease

-Interested candidates should send their curriculum vitae, a statement of research experience and interests, and contact information for two to three references to Wolfdieter Springer, Ph.D., Associate Professor, Department of Neuroscience, Mayo Clinic, Springer.Wolfdieter@mayo.edu.
+Interested candidates should send their curriculum vitae, a statement of research experience/interests, and contact information for two or three references to: Wolfdieter Springer, Associate Professor, Department of Neuroscience, Mayo Clinic, email: Springer.Wolfdieter@mayo.edu.

 For more information see link: https://www.mayo.edu/research/labs/translational-cell-biology-parkinsons-disease/overview.

 Postdoctoral positions are open in Wolfdieter Springer’s laboratory at Mayo Clinic in Jacksonville, Florida.
 The NIH-funded laboratory is focused on mitochondrial quality control and its role in neurodegenerative diseases.
 The lab infrastructure includes super-resolution and high-content imaging, digital pathology, culture, and genome editing of human neuronal cell models such as iPSCs, biochemical studies, drug development, and multi-omic analyses.

 Active projects in the lab include mechanisms of PINK1-PRKN-dependent mitophagy, phosphorylated ubiquitin as a biomarker for mitophagy in human brain and fluid samples, disease signature of mitochondrial quality control failure, genome-engineered models for activated mitophagy, drug discovery for mitophagy activators, and genome-wide analysis of mitophagy modulators.